-Accessibility Feature Administration Guidelines 1u Online Transadaptation of the Mathematics Assessment in Spanish (SR/PNP Reference CE) Before Testing: During Testing: A student takes the online mathematics assessment with content presented in Spanish.
-Note: If the student is also receiving a Human Reader accessibility feature, the test can be read aloud in Spanish only (i.e., the test cannot be read aloud in English in addition to Spanish).
-1v Paper-Based Edition of the Mathematics Assessment in Spanish (SR/PNP Reference CE) Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition in Spanish selected.
-Materials: Paper-Based Edition of the Mathematics Assessment in Spanish.
-Test Administrator Training: For ELs, and ELs with disabilities, administrators must review the following: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness.
-Test Administrators providing this accessibility feature should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
+Accessibility Feature • Identification for SR/PNP : Student's SR/PNP must have Online Transadaptation in Spanish selected.
+Once a student is placed into a test session, the student will be assigned an online form in 1u Online Transadaptation of the Mathematics Assessment in Spanish (SR/PNP Reference CE) 1v Paper-Based Edition of the Mathematics Assessment in Spanish (SR/PNP Reference CE) aloud in English in addition to Spanish).
+Before Testing: • Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition in Spanish selected. • Materials: Paper-Based Edition of the Mathematics Assessment in Spanish. • Test Administrator Training: For ELs, and ELs with disabilities, administrators must review the following: • Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness. • Test Administrators providing this accessibility feature should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
 During Testing: The student takes a paper-based mathematics assessment with content presented in Spanish.
 Note: If the student is also receiving a Human Reader accessibility feature, the test can be read aloud in Spanish only (i.e., the test cannot be read aloud in English in addition to Spanish).

 Accessibility Feature Administration Guidelines 1w Text-to-Speech for the Mathematics Assessments in Spanish (SR/PNP Reference CE and CG) Identification for SR/PNP: Student's SR/PNP must have Text-to-Speech in Spanish selected.
 Once a student is placed into a test session, the student will be assigned a form with embedded text-to-speech on the online Spanish form.
 Test Administrator Training: Refer to the Text-to-Speech Tutorial at il.mypearsonsupport.com for training on functionality.
 Test Administrators providing this accessibility feature should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
 Differences Between Text Only and Text Plus Graphics: Text Plus Graphics - Reads all printed text and the hidden alternate text descriptions for images.
 Text Only - Reads printed text but does not read any alternate text descriptions for images.
 During Testing: The student selects the "Text-to-Speech Player" icon on the toolbar on the right side of the screen.
 The test is read aloud to the student in Spanish using embedded text-to-speech software.
 The student may pause and resume the audio as needed.
 To choose a speed (slow, normal, fast), select the "Text-to-Speech Settings" icon.
-1x Human Reader for the Mathematics Assessments in Spanish (or other languages) (SR/PNP Reference CE and CH) ■ Identification for SR/PNP: Student's SR/PNP must have Human Reader in Spanish selected. ○ A student must be manually placed into a Human Reader test session to provide the Human Reader accessibility feature.
+1x Human Reader for the Mathematics Assessments in Spanish (or other languages) (SR/PNP Reference CE and CH) • Identification for SR/PNP: Student's SR/PNP must have Human Reader in Spanish selected. • A student must be manually placed into a Human Reader test session to provide the Human Reader accessibility feature.
 This will assign all students in the test session the same form as the Test Administrator and will match the Human Reader Script.
 Students in these sessions cannot have other PNP form supported accommodations such as Text-to-Speech (TTS), American Sign Language (ASL), Closed Captioning (CC), Assistive Technology - Screen Reader, Assistive Technology Non-Screen Reader.
-Important: Failure to manually place the students in a Human Reader session will result in the student receiving a form that differs from the form needed to provide the accessibility feature. ○ The Test Administrator will be assigned a separate authorization login to access the same form as all students within the Human Reader session and also receive a secure Mathematics Human Reader Script.
+Important: Failure to manually place the students in a Human Reader session will result in the student receiving a form that differs from the form needed to provide the accessibility feature. • The Test Administrator will be assigned a separate authorization login to access the same form as all students within the Human Reader session and also